brvc-org/.block/README.md

 **Core Idea:**

-Instead of a user "owning" a `.block` file in the traditional sense, the `.block` schema would enable a **DID (Decentralized Identifier)** to issue or attest to a **VC (Verifiable Credential)** that cryptographically points to a specific, completed, and immutable block on *any* blockchain.
+Instead of a user "owning" a `.block` file in the traditional sense, the `.block` schema would enable a **DID (Decentralized Identifier)** to issue or attest to a **VC (Verifiable Credential)** that cryptographically points to a specific, completed and immutable block on *any* blockchain.
 The `.block` would serve as a well-defined, standardized way to refer to this block.

 **How it would work:**